OpenLI-NZ/openli/doc/MediatorDoc.md

 * RMQenabled       -- set to `true` if your collectors are using RabbitMQ to buffer ETSI records destined for this mediator
-* RMQname          -- the username to use when authenticating with RabbitMQ
+* RMQname          -- the username to use when authenticating with RabbitMQ on the collectors.
-* RMQpass          -- the password to use when authenticating with RabbitMQ (required for plain auth only).
+* RMQpass          -- the password to use when authenticating with RabbitMQ on the collectors (required for plain auth only).
 * RMQSSL           -- set to `true` to use SSL authentication instead of plain
-* RMQheartbeatfreq -- time between RMQ heartbeat packets that are used to detect a connection breakdown (default is 0, which disables heartbeats)
+* RMQheartbeatfreq -- time between RMQ heartbeat packets that are used to detect a connection breakdown (default is 0, which disables heartbeats).
+* RMQinternalpass  -- the password for the `openli.nz` RMQ user that is used for internal message buffering.
 * tlscert          -- the file containing an SSL certificate for the mediator
 * tlskey           -- the file containing an SSL key for the mediator
 * tlsca            -- the file containing the SSL certificate for the CA that